2019 CAF Essay Competition

 Entries are expected to follow standard academic essay conventions.
 The selection panel will consider:

-- Realistic, feasible and considered argument – consideration given to current Air Force plans and structure
+- Realistic, feasible and considered argument – consideration given to current Air Force plans and structure; and

 - Essay footnotes and bibliography must give full acknowledgement to source material, using accepted layout and referencing systems that cite the author, date and page of the book, article or other text from which the material is derived.